saturnMars/TDT4215_recommender_systems/README.md

 ## TODO now

 1. Merge both data sets
-2. Create a long list of all events, sorted by timestamp (keep this to perform analyses on the complete data set, such as TD-IDF)
+2. Create a long list of all events, sorted by timestamp (keep this to perform analyses on the complete data set, such as TF-IDF)
 3. Split 80/20 train/test
 4. Extract individual users from both train and test into one file each